Energy Concerns with HPC Systems and Applications: Energy management tools

 - FIRESTARTER \cite{9555945}, is a handy utility that aims at creating near-peak power consumption on standard compute nodes.
 It can be used for tests of cooling and power infrastructures, system stability test, or as a maximum power consumption baseline for application energy efficiency studies.
 FIRESTARTER is currently only available for the Linux operating system and has supports for Intel architectures (Nehalem, Westmere, Sandy Bridge, Ivy Bridge, Haswell, Broadwell, Skylake, Knights Landing), AMD family 15h and 17h (Zen, Zen+, Zen 2) processors, and NVIDIA GPUs.
 The tools stresses the most important {\em power consumer} parts of compute nodes: CPU (cores + memory related components such as the caches), GPUs, and main memory and report some metrics that include power consumption.

 - lo2s \cite{lo2s} is a lightweight performance monitoring tool.
-The tool collects performance and energy data w.r.t various metric (i.e., perf counters, kernel trace-points, model specific registers, and custom metric data provided by plugins).
-These trace data are stored in the Open Trace Format 2 (OTF2) that can be used for offline analysis using tools like Vampir \cite{vampir}.
-Ilsche et al.\cite{lo2s2018} investigated improvements of lo2s by combining a detailed recording of system events with information from a high-resolution power measurement in the process of recording the scheduling of applications and C-state transitions.
+The tool collects performance and energy data w.r.t various metric (i.e., {\em perf counters, kernel trace-points, model specific registers}, and {\em custom metric data} provided by related plugins).
+These trace data are stored in the {\em Open Trace Format 2} (OTF2), that can be used for offline analysis with tools like Vampir \cite{vampir}.
+Ilsche et al.\cite{lo2s2018} investigated improvements of lo2s by combining a detailed recording of system events with information from a high-resolution power measurement while recording the applications execution trace and C-state transitions.

-- READEX \cite{Oleynik2015RunTimeEO} is a tool suite that supports users to improve the energy-efficiency of their HPC applications.
-It enables them to exploit the dynamic behaviour of their applications by adjusting the system to the actual resource requirements and thus improves energy-efficiency and performance.
+- READEX \cite{Oleynik2015RunTimeEO} is a support tool suite to improve the energy-efficiency of HPC applications.
+It allows to dynamically adjust energy-related characteristics at runtime according to the actual resource requirements and thereby improves energy-efficiency and performance.
 It uses a multi-agent based approach to identify runtime situations and to determine optimal system configurations.
 The tools also provides insights for the specification of domain knowledge to improve the automatic tuning impact.
 The result of the analysis step guides runtime tuning.
-Figure \ref{fig:READEX} provides an overview of READEX working diagram.

 - MERIC \cite{Vysocky2017MERICAR, Schuchart2017TheRF} is Lightweight C/C++ library (with an interface for Fortran applications) that measures energy consumption and timings of annotated regions inside a user application.
 The MERIC library evaluates application behavior in terms of resource consumption and runtime parameters including {\em Dynamic Voltage and Frequency Scaling} (DVFS) and {\em Uncore Frequency Scaling} (UFS).
 It performs dynamic application tuning following the READEX approach.
 The library was originally developed for Intel x86 systems, but additional supports for AMD, IBM and selected ARM systems chips was added.
 It also supports HDEEM and DiG hardware tools for energy measurement.
 A tool called RADAR VISUALIZER \cite{Vysocky2017MERICAR} for visualization of the analyzed application behavior in different system configurations was proposed to analyze MERIC results.